-\ \$400K of Other is Prop K sales tax
+\$400K of Other is Prop K sales tax

 The cost estimates and funding plan for design and construction as shown in this Project Information Form are illustrative since this is a placeholder for projects TBD.
-When SFMTA identifies the specific project recommendations in the Active Communities Plan that will seek Prop L funds, SFMTA will provide the actual cost estimate and funding plan for each project.
+When SFMTA identifies the specific project recommendations in the Active Communities Plan that will see Prop L funds, SFMTA will provide the actual cost estimate and funding plan for each project.
 The Transportation Authority will reevaluated leveraging at that time.

-\ Including Prop K, sales tax is 80% of the total
+of Total 78% 22% Including Prop K, sales tax is 80% of the total